World Bank adds $2 billion to funds available for coronavirus response

 WASHINGTON (Reuters) - The World Bank on Tuesday said it had increased to $14 billion the amount of fast-track financing available to members to respond to the global coronavirus pandemic, adding $2 billion to an initial package announced on March 3.

-The change will give the World Bank’s International Financing Corp a total of $8 billion to support private companies and their employees hurt by economic from the disease, the bank said.
+The change will give the World Bank’s International Financing Corp a total of $8 billion to support private companies and their employees hurt by economic impacts of the virus, the bank said.

 It said the bulk of the funding would be used by client financial institutions so they can continue to offer trade financing, working capital and medium-term financing to private firms struggling with disruptions in supply chains.